 The Logitech G MX518 Legendary mouse is a revived version of the original Logitech G MX518, which was released in 2005.
-The 2019 version is good for casual gaming thanks to its wide and adjustable CPI range, as well as its decently low click latency.
+The 2019 version is good for gaming thanks to its wide and adjustable CPI range, as well as its remarkably low click latency.
 All of its buttons can be remapped in the Logitech G HUB software, and you can even set a G-Shift button to give you a second layer of controls.
 It's comfortable to use, but since it's quite long, people with small hands may not be able to use it comfortably with any grip type.
 Sadly, most of its parts feel cheaply made, and some of its buttons have different pre-travel distances than the rest, which feels very weird.
 Overall, it's a good gaming mouse for its price.

 The Logitech G MX518 is okay for office use.
 The scroll wheel can't be unlocked for infinite scrolling, but it's comfortable to use.
 However, people with small hands may struggle to reach the buttons with any grip type.
 It's decently built, although some parts of it feel cheap.
 However, it has many programmable inputs and it's fully compatible with Windows and macOS.

 The Logitech G MX518 is good for FPS gaming.
-It has a decently low click latency, a wide CPI range with very little variation, and a high polling rate.
+It has a remarkably low click latency, a wide CPI range with very little variation, and a high polling rate.
 Its feet glide well on a mousepad and directly on a desk, but sadly the cable isn't very flexible and it retains kinks.
 Also, it's fairly heavy for its size, and some parts of it feel cheaply made.

 The Logitech G MX518 is good for MMO gaming.
 It's comfortable to use, although people with small hands may not be able to use it comfortably with any grip type.
-It has a decently low click latency and an adjustable CPI range.
+It has a remarkably low click latency and an adjustable CPI range.
 You can program all of the buttons, and you can even set a G-Shift button to give you a second layer of customization.
 Unfortunately, it only has two side buttons, which isn't as much as dedicated MMO mice have.

 The Logitech G MX518 isn't designed for travel.
 It's a wired gaming mouse that is best suited for an at-home gaming setup.
 Its non-removable wire and heaviness don't make it very portable.

 The Logitech G MX518 (2019) is a revival of the original MX518 (2005).
 The revived version has the same curvy shape, with the same Logitech G logo at the back, but it has a different design on its top.
 The revived version has a smoother look with a glossy gradient that goes from light grey to black.
 The Legendary has two side buttons, two buttons above and below the scroll wheel to increase and decrease the CPI, and a default CPI button.
 Sadly, there's no RGB lighting zone.
+If you're interested in another modern version of a classic, retro gaming mouse, check out the Microsoft Pro IntelliMouse.

 This mouse isn't great for travel due to its fairly large size and wired-only design.
 However, this shouldn't be an issue for people looking for a gaming mouse for their desk setup.